techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

  Exercise 2:
 Create a new script.
 Create a variable called name.
 The value of name should be your name.
 Print the text “Hello, YOURNAME!”.
 Use the variable name in the print statement.
-Example output:

-Image label
  Exercise 3:
 Create a new script.
 Create a variable and assign a value to it.